 The monitoring is extremely useful in that it directly measures the health of the aquatic life community and is reflective of environmental conditions that occur in the stream over an extended period of time (i.e. months) including the effects of intermittent discharges such as stormwater.
 However, biological monitoring is limited when trying to identify the specific pollutant stressor(s) and the extent to which they might contribute to the impairment.

-The biological assessment information used to determine the stormwater impairment reach on Rugg Brook has been collected from sample points at river miles 4.3 and 4.4 (Table 1).
+The biological assessment information used to determine impairment of the stormwater impaired reach has been collected from river mile 6.8 and upstream (Table 1).